MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 ### Add multiple rules

 If each condition applies to a single pair of attributes, then rules represent sets of one or more conditions.
 If you believe that your entities can be matched on the basis of different sets of attributes, you should add more rules using **Add Rules**.
 Note that when creating rules order matters.
-The matching algorithm will try to match on the basis of your first rule (represented by the first row in the table shown in red in the following example) and continue to the second rule (represented by the second row) only if no matches were identified under the first rule.
+The matching algorithm will try to match on the basis of your first rule (represented by the first row in the table in the following example) and continue to the second rule (represented by the second row) only if no matches were identified under the first rule.

-// 3 <!-- no markings are needed, just image replacement-->

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule-priority.png "New rule priority")